yyang44/entering_auto_insurance/README.md

 ## Data Overview
 The sample data we are looking at comes from a five year claim history from an actual auto company.
 [Data link](https://data.world/saleem786/car-insurance-claims-analysis)

-The tools we used to analyze and present our data are python and tableau.
+The tools we used to analyze and present our data are Python and Tableau.

 ### Features and Claims
 Usually, the data from an auto insurance company is massive.
 To better understand such a large volume of data, we divide the data into three groups: